awez/amirrajan.github.com/_posts/2014-03-16-rebooting-life-part-2.md

 I still need to delve into functional programming (F#, Haskell, Elixir) .
 I still want to wrap my head around Lisp (clojure).
 I still want to increase my breadth.
 Must.
 Have.
 More.
 Knowledge.

-##To all the naysayers
+##A Nice Story

-Here is a nice little story for you.
+Here is a nice little story to end with.
 It's about a boy who wanted to become a great martial artist.
 A monk of the Shaolin Temple.

 >He was ordered by the chief instructor to carry a large wooden pail down the mountainside to a stream, fill it with water, and bring it back up to the temple.